-Most people think that you have to be super talented artist to teach art.
+Most people think that you have to be a super talented artist to teach art.

-Being creative really, really helps but it’s not necessary.
+Being creative can really help but it’s not necessary.

 I’ve helped thousands of parents, classroom teachers, grandmas, art docents and quite a few over-worked art teachers teach art with ease.

 And I can help you, too.